Trump: We cannot aid Puerto Rico 'forever'

 He continued in a third tweet: "We cannot keep FEMA, the Military & the First Responders, who have been amazing (under the most difficult circumstances) in P.R. forever!"

-Trump's tweets come nearly three weeks after the hurricane, as the vast majority of the island remains without power and the death toll from the storm has risen to 45, authorities said.

-At least 113 people remain unaccounted for, according to Karixia Ortiz, a spokeswoman for Puerto Rico's Department of Public Safety.
+Trump's tweets come three weeks after the hurricane first struck the island, which remains largely without power.
+The death toll from the storm has risen to 45, authorities have said, and at least 113 people remain unaccounted for, according to Karixia Ortiz, a spokeswoman for Puerto Rico's Department of Public Safety.

 The recovery has moved slowly since Maria struck the US territory on September 20, leaving most of the island without basic services such as power and running water, according to residents, relief workers and local elected officials.

-Acting Department of Homeland Security Elaine Duke will make her second trip to the island on Thursday, DHS spokesman David Lapan said Wednesday.

-The visit comes as hospitals throughout the cash-strapped island of 3.4 million people have been running low on medicine and fuel.
-Some residents and local elected officials have said they expect the death toll to rise.
+Hospitals throughout the cash-strapped island of 3.4 million people have been running low on medicine and fuel, and residents and local elected officials have said they expect the death toll to rise.

+The water situation is so dire, the Environmental Protection Agency said in a news release Wednesday, that residents on the island have reportedly been trying to obtain water from Superfund sites -- which are bodies of water contaminated by hazardous waste.
+The EPA advised against "tampering with sealed and locked wells or drinking from these wells, as it may be dangerous to people's health."

+Rep. Scott Perry, R-Pennsylvania, who is a member of the House foreign affairs committee, told CNN's Chris Cuomo Thursday there's only "so much" the US can do to help Puerto Rico.

+"I would then again say, 'What is enough?'
+What is the right amount to satisfy whoever says we're not doing enough," he said on "New Day."
+"It's regrettable and it's sad for those people but there only is physically, humanly possible so much that any nation could do in the wake of devastation."

+He continued: "I lived through it myself, a victim of floods on numerous occasions, had to clean it up, and I will tell you, nobody came to help us, we handled it ourselves."

+Acting Department of Homeland Security Elaine Duke will make her second trip to the island on Thursday.

 House Speaker Paul Ryan will lead a bipartisan delegation visiting Puerto Rico on Friday, according to the speaker's office.